REGULATION OF DIETARY SUPPLEMENTS

 • A consequence of the passage of DSHEA is an explosion of the number of dietary supplements on the market in the US (from approximately 4000 in 1994 to approximately 75,000 in 2008).

-• This law called for the establishment of GMPs for dietary supplements – the FDA finally issued these regulations in 6/07 – for more details scroll down to ‘Quality.’
+• This law mandated the establishment of GMPs for dietary supplements – the FDA issued these regulations in 2007 – for more details scroll down to ‘Quality.’

 • REGULATORY SCIENCE is defined as the science of the assessment and evaluation of the safety, effectiveness, potency, quality, and performance of a product